linebender/druid/druid/examples/readme.md

 # Examples

-There are some diferent kind of examples, some specifically show of one Druid concept, some are tools used for testing and debugging, and others are more complete examples of how to tie everything together.
+There are several different kind of examples, some demonstrate one particular Druid concept, some are tools used for testing and debugging, and others are more complete examples of how to tie everything together.
 The later are listed separately under [showcases](##Showcases).